ansible/awx/INSTALL.md

 For more detail on how resource requests are formed see: [https://docs.openshift.com/container-platform/latest/dev_guide/compute_resources.html#dev-compute-resources](https://docs.openshift.com/container-platform/latest/dev_guide/compute_resources.html#dev-compute-resources)

-### Pre-build steps
+### Pre-install steps

-Before starting the build process, review the [inventory](./installer/inventory) file, and uncomment and provide values for the following variables found in the `[all:vars]` section:
+Before starting the install, review the [inventory](./installer/inventory) file, and uncomment and provide values for the following variables found in the `[all:vars]` section:

 *openshift_host*